-X-Ray Computed Tomography is a contactless imaging technique used to observe internal structures of electronic components and systems.
+X-Ray Imaging and Computed Tomography is a contactless imaging technique used to observe internal structures of electronic components and systems.

 The 3D volume is built by the software from a set of 2D x-rays images acquired at different angles of the sample.
 Once the volume reconstruction is performed, several post-treatment possibilities open up to analyse the virtual sample.
 For example, a virtual cross section can be performed following any given direction.
 A number of different grayscale images can also be produced, allowing an easier differentiation of the sample materials.

 Virtual cross section

 Non-destructive analysis of the internal structure of the sample